Based on our mission, the goals of the School of Physician Assistant Studies are to:

 Measurement: Upon graduation, all students will have completed at least one rotation in a health provider shortage or underserved area and will have completed all required program activities and events developed to specifically enhance student understanding of and compassion for underserved communities.

-Outcome: All graduates completed at least one rotation in an underserved area and all required program activities designed to enhance student understanding of and compassion for underserved communities.
-A significant number of graduates completed more than one rotation in a medically underserved area.
+Outcome: All students completed at least one rotation in a provider shortage or underserved area and completed all required program activities and events developed to specifically enhance student understanding of and compassion for underserved communities at the time of graduation.
+A significant number of students completed multiple rotations in a provider shortage or medically underserved area.

 Program Learning Outcomes